+Acupuncture Canada examinations are designed to help health professionals integrate acupuncture into western health practices.
 Acupuncture Canada offers two sets of examinations as part of its Core Program.
-The flexibility of the program allows professionals to complete the training and examination required by their individual regulator for entry to practice.
+The flexibility of the program allows professionals to complete the training and examination required by their individual regulator for entry into practice.

 The Level I Examination follows the successful completion of the first two courses in the Core Program – Foundations of Anatomical Acupuncture (AA1) and Clinical Applications in Anatomical Acupuncture (AA2).